Gurabo, Puerto Rico: Demographics

 In 2000, Gurabo had a population of 36,743 and in 2010 it had a population of 45,369.
 In 2020, the population dropped to 40,622.

 Government

 Like all municipalities in Puerto Rico, Gurabo is administered by a mayor.
-The current mayor is Rosachely Rivera, from the New Progressive Party (PNP).
-Rivera was elected at the Gurabo mayor special election, 2017.
+The current mayor is Rosachely Rivera Santana, from the New Progressive Party (PNP).
+Rivera was first elected as part of a special election held on April 2, 2017.
+Rivera Santana has since been re-elected two times, most recently at the 2024 general elections.

 The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
-In 2016, Miguel Laureano and José Luis Dalmau were elected as District Senators.
+In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.

 Transportation

 There are 20 bridges in Gurabo.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 With eleven stripes, six green and five yellow, alternated, the yellow with the superior (top) edge indented forming a stairway.

 Coat of arms

 In a green field resides a widened gold patriarchal cross.
 Below the bottom arm are two shields in silver.
 The one on the left has a fleur de lis and the one on the right three lilies with stems in a natural way.
 Three towers in gold crown the shield.